To apply for graduate studies in the Department of Chemical & Biomolecular Engineering:

 - International applicants must earn a minimum score of 79 (internet-based test), 550 (old paper-based test), or 22/30 on each of the listening, reading and writing sections (new paper-based test) on the Test of English as a Foreign Language (TOEFL).
 A minimum score of 6.5 is required on the IELTS.
 A minimum score of 53 is required on the PTE test.
+A minimum score of 100 is required on the Duolingo test.
 We cannot make any decisions about your application without this information.
 For the TOEFL, please submit official scores through ETS.
 Our University code is 3915.
 A departmental code is not needed to submit scores.
 Please contact the test center at which you took the IELTS test to request that your scores be sent to the University of Connecticut.
 To send PTE scores, please login to your PTE account and follow the directions for sending your scores through their portal.

 - Unofficial transcripts can be uploaded to your online application.
 If you attended an international university and have one set of original documents or diploma, you can mail them to The Graduate School and they will make a copy and return the original document(s) to you.
 Please attach an International Transcripts Cover Sheet with your submission.
 If you submitted these documents when applying for admission to a university in the US that you currently attend, we will accept copies from the registrar or graduate school if they certify that these documents from your prior university were made from the originals.
 Official transcripts should be mailed to our Graduate School for verification purposes.

 - The Graduate School